2025 Caerphilly by-election: Campaign

 On 25 September, prime minister Keir Starmer told BBC Wales that he did not know whether he would campaign in the by-election.
-The by-election is reportedly important for his leadership.
+The by-election was deemed important for his leadership.
 One month prior to the by-election, the Labour candidate was accused of hypocrisy over library closures in the constituency.

-In late September, Nathan Gill, former Reform UK Wales leader who stopped being active in the party in 2021, pled guilty to counts of bribery from a pro-Russian politician in 2018 and 2019.
+In late September, Nathan Gill, former Reform UK Wales leader who stopped being active in the party in 2021, pleaded guilty to counts of bribery from a pro-Russian politician in 2018 and 2019.
 During the by-election campaign, Welsh Labour and the First Minister called on Reform's candidate, Llŷr Powell, to explain what he knew about the affair as he used to work as an adviser to Gill, though Reform argued that this was before Gill had committed any criminal acts.
 In an interview with ITV Wales, Powell reiterated that he had stopped working for Gill in 2017 before the offences took place, and stated that Gill had hidden his activities from the party.
 Powell furthermore described Gill's actions as a 'complete and utter betrayal' and 'an abhorrent thing to do' while also saying Labour was engaging in a 'desperate smear campaign' against Reform on social media.
 On 3 October 2025, Welsh Labour retracted social media adverts implying Powell had links to Vladimir Putin after receiving a legal complaint from Reform.

 A TV debate between the candidates was held on 15 October.
 Six candidates were asked questions by BBC Cymru Wales at an event held at the Bedwas Workmen's Hall and Institute.
 Issues debated included the local library closures, the NHS and illegal immigration.

 Analysis

-The by-election was held in the run-up to the next Senedd election, due in May 2026.
+The by-election was held in the run-up to the 2026 Senedd election.
 Plaid Cymru have led Caerphilly County Borough Council twice since devolution began in 1999, whilst the Senedd seat has been held by Labour for the duration of the period.
 The by-election was described as a challenge for Labour by Reform and Plaid Cymru in their heartland.
-The result is expected to "signal fundamental realignment" in Welsh politics.
+Professor Laura McAllister noted that the result would "signal fundamental realignment" in Welsh politics and that the Welsh Labour hegemony in Wales was soon coming to an end.

 The Times predicted the Caerphilly by-election to be a close race between Reform UK's Llŷr Powell and Plaid Cymru's Lindsay Whittle, and forecast a Labour loss.
 Labour MP Nia Griffith said the election would be "very challenging" for her party, believing Reform to be Labour's main challenger.

-The election leaves the incumbent Welsh Labour government of Eluned Morgan with a minority of 29 of 59 seats in the Senedd, and the election was discussed as likely making it more difficult for Morgan's government to negotiate the next Welsh budget for 2026 to 2027.
+The election left the incumbent Welsh Labour government of Eluned Morgan with a minority of 29 of 59 seats in the Senedd, and the election was discussed as likely making it more difficult for Morgan's government to negotiate the next Welsh budget for 2026 to 2027.